 - The time commitment (one off, regular days/hours)

 - Telephone/email details of staff member for volunteer point of contact

 If you’d like a volunteer but aren’t sure what they’d be able to do within your service, get in touch with us and we can work with you to help you develop a role.

 If this is your first time supporting a volunteer, we’ve put together a short guide for staff during Covid-19.

 We want you to feel fully supporting when hosting volunteers, there is a more comprehensive Placement Officer Handbook that is available on the internal Nottinghamshire Healthcare Connect pages.

 If you ever have any questions about volunteers or need further support, we’ll be happy to help.

 How do I refer someone who needs help?

-We’re not able to accept direct referrals of patients or carers who may need support.
+We’re not able to accept direct referrals of patients or carers who may need support as part of their clinical treatment plan.
 We provide volunteers to support the work of staff in our teams.